breard-r/sake-app/README.md

 Web application that can be used to generate new sub-addresses as defined in the [Sub-Address KEy (SAKE) filter](https://github.com/breard-r/opensmtpd-filter-sake).

+## Install

+Download the build from [the latest released version](https://github.com/breard-r/sake-app/releases).
+Extract the archive and configure your web server to serve those files.

+That's it.
+The final build is plain HTML/CSS/JS with a few assets, therefore there is no back-end to configure.

+Alternatively, on ArchLinux you can install the [sake-app](https://aur.archlinux.org/packages/sake-app) package from the AUR.
+You will find the files in the `/usr/share/webapps/sake-app` directory.

 ## Project Setup

 ```sh